Shaashwat05/Shaashwat05/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently an part-time Machine Learning developer at **HEURO**.
+- 👨🏽‍💻 Actively Looking for Internship and work opportunities.
-- 🌱 I’m currently learning Deep Reinforcement Learning and Genetic Algorithms.
+- 🌱 I’m currently learning Deep Reinforcement Learning, Transfer Learning and Optimization Algorithms.
-- 🤔 My interests are with Computer vision, Reinforcement Learning, etc..;
+- 🤔 My interests are with Motion Analysis, Reinforcement Learning, Computer Vision etc...
 - 💬 Ask me about anything, I am happy to help;
 - :hearts: If you want to collaborate on any projects, especially based on some of the above topics, feel free to contact me;
 - 📫 Please email via shaas2000@gmail.com to reach me.